Edgio

 Use the following pattern to match for requests from the United States, Canada, and Mexico: US|CA|MX

-• IP address: Identify requests by the requester’s IPv4 and/or IPv6 address.
+Identify requests by the requester’s IP address.

 • Specify a comma-delimited list of the desired IP address(es) using standard IPv4/IPv6 and CIDR notation.